abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Actions (POST)

-The POST method is used to initiate potentially non-idempotent operations on the object (such as Actions).
+The POST method is used to initiate operations on the object (such as Actions).

  * Services shall support the POST method for sending actions.
  * The POST operation may not be idempotent.